Rayane-WD/Boogle/README.md

  <img src="img/img2_random_grid.jpg" alt="img2_random_grid" width="425" height="250">

 3. You now have a certain period of time to find the most (French) words of 3 letters or more hidden in the grid.
-When you select only adjacent letters can be used to form a word
+When you select only adjacent letters can be used to form a word.

  <img src="img/img3_letter_selected.jpg" alt="img3_letter_selected" width="270" height="270">